20/20 Insight & Foresight (Hardback and E-Book)

-She achieved those remarkable feats while being an attentive mother to her two daughters who have turned into accomplished women.
-One is a physician, and the other is an attorney.
-Moreover, since graduating from Norfolk State University, Dr. Washington has directed her efforts to the most vulnerable in society, children.
-She works with children with special needs, specifically black males labeled as behaviorally/emotionally disturbed.
-In 1997, she opened a nonprofit foster boys’ home called Aunt Hattie’s Place to help young males with special needs, whose families were in crisis and couldn’t take care of them.
+In addition to her field in education, Dr. Washington has directed her efforts to the most vulnerable in society, children.
+In 1997, she opened a nonprofit foster boys’ home called Aunt Hattie’s Place to help young males whose families were in crisis and couldn’t take care of them.
 With her care and guidance, she improved the lives of many foster boys for over 20 years with the assistance of her “village” of supporters.

 This book features over 200 photos of Aunt Hattie, her family and friends, historic photos of people who made history and events that impacted her, and others whose lives have been touched by her.
-She tells her story with tact, humor and realism, while highlighting poignant moments in American history that also took place during her journey to become the phenomenal woman for others to emulate with a heart to “give back” and make a difference in someone’s life.
+She tells her story with tact, humor and realism, while highlighting poignant moments in American history that also took place during her journey to make a difference.